How to Turn a Blog Poll Into a Living Data Source

 The first expires with the page view.
 The second generates claims that compound.

-Ask questions where every new vote adds signal, not just volume.
+Ask questions where every new vote adds signal.

 2. Write Options That Reveal Behavior